Gourieff/comfyui-reactor-node/README.md

 ### **I. (For Windows users) If you still cannot build Insightface for some reasons or just don't want to install Visual Studio or VS C++ Build Tools - do the following:**

 1. (ComfyUI Portable) From the root folder check the version of Python:<br>run CMD and type `python_embeded\python.exe -V`
-2. Download prebuilt Insightface package [for Python 3.10](https://github.com/Gourieff/Assets/raw/main/Insightface/insightface-0.7.3-cp310-cp310-win_amd64.whl) or [for Python 3.11](https://github.com/Gourieff/Assets/raw/main/Insightface/insightface-0.7.3-cp311-cp311-win_amd64.whl) (if in the previous step you see 3.11) and put into the stable-diffusion-webui (A1111 or SD.Next) root folder (where you have "webui-user.bat" file) or into ComfyUI root folder if you use ComfyUI Portable
+2. Download prebuilt Insightface package [for Python 3.10](https://github.com/Gourieff/Assets/raw/main/Insightface/insightface-0.7.3-cp310-cp310-win_amd64.whl) or [for Python 3.11](https://github.com/Gourieff/Assets/raw/main/Insightface/insightface-0.7.3-cp311-cp311-win_amd64.whl) (if in the previous step you see 3.11) or [for Python 3.12](https://github.com/Gourieff/Assets/raw/main/Insightface/insightface-0.7.3-cp312-cp312-win_amd64.whl) (if in the previous step you see 3.12) and put into the stable-diffusion-webui (A1111 or SD.Next) root folder (where you have "webui-user.bat" file) or into ComfyUI root folder if you use ComfyUI Portable
 3. From the root folder run:
    - (SD WebUI) CMD and `.\venv\Scripts\activate`
    - (ComfyUI Portable) run CMD